CyberDefend3r/Py-Docs-Bot/README.md

     - You want to return python documentation for the entire module (Correct: `!docs pathlib`)
     - Built-in python functions like zip, map, filter, etc. because there is no chain for those functions (Correct: `!docs filter`).

-- Python language references are found by doing a fuzzy search using the search term provided against all the items on its index page (linked below), so searches are not case sensitive like library references are and don't need to be the exact match to the reference page wanted (basically just a keyword search).
+- Python language references are found by doing a fuzzy search using the search term provided against all the items on its index page (linked below), so searches are not case sensitive (like library references) and don't need to be the exact match to the reference page wanted (basically just a keyword search).
 For example, `!docs while` would return a link to the language reference page titled "[The while statement](https://docs.python.org/3/reference/compound_stmts.html#the-while-statement)"

 Refer to these links to see what the bot can return.
   - [Python Language Reference - https://docs.python.org/3/reference/index.html](https://docs.python.org/3/reference/index.html)